Agoric/documentation/main/ertp/api/purse.md

 a fungible currency means it has a value of 0.
 If it holds non-fungible theatre tickets, it means it just doesn't have any tickets.

-meaning it
-has a balance value of 0 (which, for a ticket-holding `purse`, means that there just aren't any theater tickets in the `purse`).

 Unlike `payments`, `purses` are not meant to be sent to others.
 To transfer digital assets, you should withdraw a `payment` from a `purse` and send the `payment` to another party.